We may receive compensation when you click on links to products from our partners.

 - How Many Resumes Do You Have? – Sometimes you need more than one.
 Take a read.

 Yeah, a great resume is really important, but if no one reads it then what’s the point?
-While a resume on its own may get read by the hiring manager, there is a chance that it won’t just due to the sheer volume of resumes.
-A cover letter provides a brief introduction and lets the hiring manager know why you may be a good fit for the job (and why he should bother reading your resume).
-So, that being said, your cover letter is an important key to opening job opportunity doors.
-As with resumes, you will need several versions of your cover letters: one for recruiters, one for specific jobs and one for “generic” jobs (to name a few).
+While a resume on its own may get read by the hiring manager, there is a chance that it won’t just be due to the sheer volume of resumes.
+A cover letter provides a brief introduction and lets the hiring manager know why you may be a good fit for the job (and why he should bother reading

 References – Who Will Put in the Good Word for You?

-You will need references at some point, and it’s better to get your list together at the start of your job linkedin contacts.
+You will need references at some point, and it’s better to get your list together at the start of your job search.